Harry Struben

-Struben was elected to the first Diggers' Committee in Johannesburg in March 1887, and later that same year became the first president of the Chamber of Mines, founded to promote the mining industry in the Transvaal.
-He also served as board member for a number of mining companies, and was first Director (1875–1876) of the Delagoa Bay Railway.
-In 1889 he sold his mining rights on the farms Driefontein and Vogelstruisfontein, and retired to Rosebank, Cape Town.
+Struben was elected to the first Diggers' Committee in Johannesburg in March 1887 and later that year became the first president of the Chamber of Mines, which was founded to promote the mining industry in the Transvaal.
+He also served as a board member of several mining companies and was the first Director (1875–1876) of the Delagoa Bay Railway.
+In 1889, he sold his mining rights on the farms Driefontein and Vogelstruisfontein and retired to Rosebank, Cape Town.

-Ill health curtailed his activities, but even so he enjoyed his membership of the South African Philosophical Society during the 1890s.
-His one contribution to geology came as a chapter on "The mineral wealth of the Transvaal" in Diamonds and Gold in the Transvaal (1893) by T. Reunert.
+Ill health curtailed his activities, but he still enjoyed his membership of the South African Philosophical Society during the 1890s.
+His one contribution to geology was a chapter on "The mineral wealth of the Transvaal" in Diamonds and Gold in the Transvaal (1893) by T. Reunert.
 His Recollections of adventures: Pioneering and development in South Africa, 1850–1911 (Cape Town, 1920) was revised and edited by his daughter Edith.
 Strubenskop in Pretoria and Strubens Valley in Johannesburg were named after the brothers.
-His home Strubenholm, which he built in Rosebank, has been home to the South African College of Music since 1925.
+His home, Strubenholm, which he built in Rosebank, has been home to the South African College of Music since 1925.

-During the two Anglo-Boer Wars Struben remained a staunch supporter of the Boer cause.
+During the two Anglo-Boer Wars, Struben remained a staunch supporter of the Boer cause.